flintlib/flint/doc/source/fmpz_mpoly.rst

     Assumes the polynomial has at least ``newlen`` allocated and initialised terms.

-.. function:: void fmpz_mpoly_truncate(fmpz_mpoly_t poly, slong newlen, const fmpz_mpoly_ctx_t ctx)

-    If the given polynomial is larger than the given number of terms, truncate to that number of terms.

 .. function:: void fmpz_mpoly_fit_bits(fmpz_mpoly_t poly, slong bits, const fmpz_mpoly_ctx_t ctx)

     Reallocate the polynomial to have space for exponent fields of the given